Table of Contents

 2. Add to Soups and Stews – Can You Eat Beans After 7 Days in the Fridge?

 Beans are a perfect addition to soups, making them heartier and more filling.
-Simply stir leftover beans into vegetable, chicken, or beef soups.
+Stir leftover beans into vegetable, chicken, or beef soups.

 Ideas: